Benefits of Solar Energy

 Frequently Asked Questions About Solar in Arlington

-How much money could I save by going solar in Arlington?
+How much energy and money could I save per year by switching to solar?

-How popular is solar energy in Arlington?
+How widespread is solar energy in Arlington?